Josefine Paul

 Josefine Paul (born 2 March 1982) is a German politician who is a member of Alliance 90/The Greens.
-She has been a member of the Landtag of North Rhine-Westphalia since 2010 and has been serving as North Rhine-Westphalia State Minister for Children, Youth, Family, Equality, Asylum and Integration in the Second Wüst cabinet since 2022.
+She has been a member of the Landtag of North Rhine-Westphalia since 2010 and has been serving as North Rhine-Westphalia State Minister for Children, Youth, Family, Equality, Asylum and Integration in the Second Wüst cabinet from 2022 until 2026.

 Early life and education

 Paul comes from the Helmstedt district of Barmke.
-In 2001 she passed her Abitur exams at the Gymnasium Julianum and then studied history, political science and sociology until 2008, first at the Technical University of Braunschweig, then from 2005 at the University of Münster.
+In 2001 she passed her Abitur exams at the Gymnasium Julianum and then studied history, political science, and sociology until 2008, first at the Technical University of Braunschweig, then from 2005 at the University of Münster.
 Paul wrote her master's thesis on "The beginnings of soccer in Germany as a school game.
 A study using the example of the city of Braunschweig."

 Political career

 Joining the Alliance 90/The Greens

 Paul joined the Alliance 90/The Greens in 1999.
 During her studies in Münster, she was the coordinator of the specialist forum "LesBiSchwul" of the Green Youth.